Unmasking Real Estate Transactions

 4. Title Insurance Underwriter

-Estimated First-Year Compliance Costs
+Estimated Compliance Costs

-Key Challenges for Professionals
+Key Challenges

 • 📋 Data Acquisition & Verification

-• 🔒 Secure Handling of Sensitive Information
+• 🔒 Secure Handling of Sensitive Info

 • Tight Reporting Deadlines